Denver Broncos vs. Baltimore Ravens NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Ravens stats and trends

-- The Ravens have been underdogs by 1 point or more once this year and covered the spread.
+- The Ravens covered the spread in their only game when underdogs by 1 point or more.

-- Baltimore's games this season have hit the over on two of three set point totals (66.7%).
+- Baltimore's games this year have hit the over on two of three set point totals (66.7%).

-- When Baltimore puts up more than 8.7 points, it is 1-2 against the spread and 2-1 overall.
+- Baltimore is 1-2 against the spread and 2-1 overall in games when it puts up more than 8.7 points.

 - In games that Baltimore totals over 221.7 yards, the team is 1-2 against the spread and 2-1 overall.